Does your pet have digestive issues?

 After getting your cat or dog evaluated by your veterinarian, consider supplementing his or her diet with digestive enzymes.

-When your pet doesn’t have a proper balance of enzymes in his digestive system, immune function suffers.
+digestive issues in his digestive system, immune function suffers.

 Additionally, your pet can experience incomplete digestion, with partially digested food entering the bloodstream from the large intestine.